ndmd23/co-pylot-beta/README.md

 1. Download co-pylot-beta-0.0.1.vsix
 2. Install the package clients for vscode extension:
    - `npm install -g yo generator-code`
-3. Run `code --install-extension C:/Users/path/to/co-pylot/co-pylot-0.0.1.vsix`.
+3. Run `code --install-extension C:/Users/path/to/co-pylot-beta/co-pylot-beta-0.0.1.vsix`.
-4. Go to your the VSCODE Extensions Folder, which could look like `C:/Users/.vscode/extensions/undefined_publisher.co-pylot-0.0.1`
+4. Go to your the VSCODE Extensions Folder, which could look like `C:/Users/.vscode/extensions/undefined_publisher.co-pylot-beta-0.0.1`
    - open .env with a text editor, insert your OpenAI key.
 Create one [here](https://platform.openai.com/account/api-keys).

 **Add GPT4All**

 5. For offline use, download the model (4 GB) from [Github Nomic gpt4all](https://github.com/nomic-ai/gpt4all).
-Copy `gpt-lora-quantized.bin` and `gpt-lora-quantized-win64.exe` in a new empty `~/gpt4all` folder in `C:/Users/.vscode/extensions/undefined_publisher.co-pylot-0.0.1`.
+Copy `gpt-lora-quantized.bin` and `gpt-lora-quantized-win64.exe` in a new empty `~/gpt4all` folder in `C:/Users/.vscode/extensions/undefined_publisher.co-pylot-beta-0.0.1`.

 **Run it**
-6. Check if it has been installed by going to  VSCode Extensions (`ctrl+shift+x`) and typing `@installed co-pylot` in the search bar.
+6. Check if it has been installed by going to  VSCode Extensions (`ctrl+shift+x`) and typing `@installed co-pylot-beta` in the search bar.
 You should find co-pylot by undefined_publisher.

 7. Check functionality:
    - Press `ctrl+alt+m`: Split screen named AI Webview Editor should appear.